humaidk2/web-report/README.md

 Description:

-A website that generates simulated screenshots of your website in different browsers on various devices
+A website that generates simulated screenshots of your website in different browsers on various devices using PlayWright.

 ![Image of form of web-report](./screenshot1.png)